Rackneh/SystemLinkCreator/README.md

 	When do I use this?

 When you need programs to get files as if they were in a folder or computer without them actually being there.
-I currently use this myself to add all my game backups to rom folders on my steamdeck.
-Allowing me to have both roms on the deck's limited storage and also be able to use my full backup for all my roms when home.

  How to